unyt-org/uix/docs/manual/04 Components.md

 )
 ```

 This behaviour is more similar to other JSX frameworks.
-You can also just use a normal function instead of `UIX.blankTemplate` (the `UIX.blankTemplate` is just a wrapper around a component function with some additional type features).
+You can also just use a normal function instead of `blankTemplate` (the `blankTemplate` is just a wrapper around a component function with some additional type features).

 Keep in mind that UIX always returns the `children` property as an array, even if just a single child was provided in JSX.
 ```tsx